 In the above cases, leveraged tokens do well--or at least better than a margin position that starts out the same size--when markets have momentum.
 However they do worse than a margin position when markets mean-revert.

 A common misconception is that leveraged tokens have exposure to volatility, or gamma.
 Leveraged tokens do well if markets move up a lot and then up a lot more, and poorly if markets move up a lot and then back down a lot, both of which are high volatility.
 The real exposure that they have is primarily to price direction, and secondarily to momentum.

 - None of this is investment advice.

-- Much of the below analysis ignores any difference between futures and spot prices, and ignores the effects of fees.
+- Much of the above analysis ignores any difference between futures and spot prices, and ignores the effects of fees.

 - Leveraged tokens greatly reduce the risk of liquidation but cannot make it fully impossible; if markets instantaneously gap down 50%, there is nothing that can stop a +3x leveraged position from getting liquidated.